chonedades/chonedades.github.io/_posts/2019-11-17-Balela-ética.md

 voluntários.
 Desse último caso, achei legal exemplificar com um artigo do professor que me recebeu lá no Canadá:

->_A participação foi completamente voluntário e nenhum [participante]
+>_A participação foi completamente voluntária e nenhum [participante]
 >recebeu qualquer recompensa em troca de sua participação_
 >("Participation was fully voluntary and none [of the participants] received
 >any reward in exchange for their participation", Arppe, A., & Järvikivi,